Nitrux/nx-apphub/README.md

 - `downgrade` → Downgrade one or more installed applications.
 - `search` → Search for specific applications.
 - `show` → Show installed applications.

-> _♦ Information: The command "build" allow users to build AppImages locally._

 - `build` → Build an AppImage from a local YAML file.
   - `--appdir-lint` → Optionally debug missing shared libraries in an AppImage.